London with Kids: The Complete Family Guide to the British Capital

 Science Museum

 Right next door to the Natural History Museum in Kensington, the Science Museum is another free gem.
-The Wonderlab interactive gallery is worth the small admission fee -- kids can experiment with forces, light, sound, and mathematics through hands-on exhibits.
-The Flight gallery and space exploration sections are perennial favorites with school-age children.
+The Wonderlab interactive gallery is worth the small admission fee - kids can experiment with forces, light, sound, and mathematics through hands-on exhibits.
+The Flight gallery and space exploration sections are perennial favourites with school-age children.

 London Transport Museum

 Tucked inside Covent Garden, this museum lets kids climb on vintage buses, sit in old Tube carriages, and pretend to drive a bus through London streets.
-It is smaller than the big Kensington museums, which actually works in its favor -- you can see everything in about two hours without anyone getting overwhelmed.
+It's smaller than the big Kensington museums, which actually works in its favour - you can see everything in about two hours without anyone getting overwhelmed.
 Children under 18 enter free.

-Let me be honest with you: navigating London with a stroller requires planning.
-The Tube is over 150 years old, and many stations simply were not built with accessibility in mind.
-But it is absolutely doable if you know what you are doing.
+Let me be honest with you: navigating London with a pushchair requires planning.
+The Tube is over 150 years old, and many stations simply weren't built with accessibility in mind.
+But it's absolutely doable if you know what you're doing.

 The Elizabeth Line is your best friend.
 Every station on this newer line is fully step-free from street to platform, with wide entrances and spacious platforms.
 It connects major areas including Paddington, Bond Street, Tottenham Court Road, Liverpool Street, and Canary Wharf.
 Plan your routes around this line whenever possible.

 For the older Tube lines, check Transport for London's step-free access guide before you travel.
-Stations with reliable elevator access include Westminster, London Bridge, King's Cross St Pancras, Stratford, and Green Park.
-Avoid rush hour -- roughly 7:30 to 9:30 AM and 5:00 to 7:00 PM -- when trains are sardine-packed and stroller maneuvering becomes genuinely stressful.
+Stations with reliable lift access include Westminster, London Bridge, King's Cross St Pancras, Stratford, and Green Park.
+Avoid rush hour - roughly 7:30 to 9:30 AM and 5 to 7 PM - when trains are sardine-packed and pushchair manoeuvring becomes genuinely stressful.

 London buses are often the better choice.
-Every bus is step-free accessible, and you can board with an unfolded stroller through the middle doors.
-The bus network covers the entire city and rides along iconic routes -- the number 11 bus passes Big Ben, Westminster Abbey, and Trafalgar Square.
+Every bus is step-free accessible, and you can board with an unfolded pushchair through the middle doors.
+The bus network covers the entire city and rides along iconic routes - the number 11 bus passes Big Ben, Westminster Abbey, and Trafalgar Square.
 Children under 11 ride free on all buses and the Tube.

-A compact, lightweight travel stroller makes all the difference in London.
-We use the BABYZEN YOYO2, which folds small enough to carry over your shoulder through Tube stations without elevators.
+A compact, lightweight travel pushchair makes all the difference in London.
+We use the BABYZEN YOYO2, which folds small enough to carry over your shoulder through Tube stations without lifts.
 It has been a game-changer for navigating this city.

 Where to Eat with Kids

 London dining has come a long way for families.
-You will not struggle to find restaurants that welcome children, though the quality varies enormously.
+You won't struggle to find restaurants that welcome children, though the quality varies enormously.
 Here are the spots and strategies that work.

 Dishoom serves some of the best Indian food in London and is surprisingly family-friendly.
 The breakfast menu is legendary, and going for a late morning meal means shorter waits.
 Their bacon naan roll alone is worth the visit.